pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/_index.md

 ### Creating the data microservice

-To make it easier to follow along, we’ve divided the tutorial into the following 7 steps:
+To make it easier to follow along, this tutorial is divided into the following 7 steps:

 - [Step 1.
 Setting up the project](step1)
 - [Step 2.
 Data model development](step2)